Codehhh/PirateTheNetCouchPotatoPlugin/README.md

 ####Option  1
  - From CouchPotato go to Settings->About->Directories and the second folder is the location of your data folder.
  - In your data folder there will be a custom_plugins folder.
 Create a new folder in the custom_ plugins folder called piratethenet
- - Simply place the readme.txt, init.py and main.py files inside the piratethenet folder.
+ - Simply place `init.py` and `main.py` files inside the piratethenet folder.
  - Restart CouchPotato

 #### Option 2 (Requires Git)